-Over the last six years, I have been dedicated to investigate Game Transfer Phenomena (GTP).
+Over the last six years, I have been dedicated to investigating Game Transfer Phenomena (GTP).

-Research on GTP focus on investigate involuntary phenomena with game contents that manifest as altered sensorial perceptions (e.g. seeing icons above peoples’ heads), spontaneous thoughts (e.g. irrational expectations) and automatic behaviours (e.g. verbal outbursts) and the subsequent effects of these experiences on gamers’ well-being.
+Research on GTP focuses on examine involuntary phenomena with game contents that manifest as altered sensorial perceptions (e.g. seeing icons above peoples’ heads), spontaneous thoughts (e.g. irrational expectations) and automatic behaviours (e.g. verbal outbursts) and the subsequent effects of these experiences on gamers’ well-being.

 I have received a doctoral award for my research about GTP.

-My experience in the analysis of Internet and new media effects dates back to 1998 when I conducted an explorative research at UDEM on the psychosocial effect of internet and Internet addiction.
-This was one of the first empirical studies ever conducted about that subject.
+My experience in the analysis of Internet and new media effects dates back to 1998 when I conducted an explorative research at UDEM on the psychosocial effect of Internet and Internet addiction.
+This was one of the first empirical studies ever conducted on that subject.

 Previously, I used to live in Sweden and I worked at the Swedish National Institute of Public Health (FHI) in the area of pathological gambling.